 Driven to Discover uses citizen science as a springboard for engaging youth in the full process of authentic research.
 We provide tools, resources, and curricula for youth group leaders and program managers to plan and carry out citizen science-based research with youth.

-Initially funded by the National Science Foundation, the Driven to Discover: Enabling authentic inquiry through citizen science project is designed for after school and summer programming for youth ages 10-14.
-It is built around two nationally-known citizen science programs: the University of Minnesota's Monarch Larva Monitoring Project (MLMP) and the Cornell Lab of Ornithology's eBird and corresponding BirdSleuth Project.
-However, the project can be easily adapted for use with other citizen science projects.
+Initially funded by the National Science Foundation, the Driven to Discover: Enabling authentic inquiry through citizen science project has two variations.
+One series is designed for middle and high school classroom settings while the other series is designed for afterschool and summer youth programs.
+Each edition in each series is built around nationally-known citizen science programs, though the project can easily be adapted for use with other citizen science projects.